tiby312/broccoli-project/report/src/ch12-improvements.md

 #### Pointer Compression

 The broccoli tree data structure can be very pointer heavy.
 There may be some gains from using pointer compression if only during construction.
-During the query phase, i'm almost certain that using pointer compression would be slow given the extra overhead of having to unpack each pointer.
+During the query phase, i'm certain that using pointer compression would be slow given the extra overhead of having to unpack each pointer.
 However, if the tree was constructed with `BBox<N,u16>` which was then converted to `BBox<N,&mut T>` then maybe construction would be faster provided the conversion isnt too slow.
 A cleaner solution would just be to target a 32bit arch instead of 64bit.
 (Sidenode: The webassembly arch is 32bit)